Aeroméxico: 1934

 The airline was established as Aeronaves de México on 15 September 1934, by Antonio Díaz Lombardo.
 Its first aircraft was a Stinson SR Reliant 5A (registered XB-AJI).
 Julio Zinser piloted the maiden flight on the Mexico City – Acapulco route on 14 September 1934.

 1940s

-When World War II began, the airline continued to grow with the help of Pan Am, which owned 25% of the new Mexican airline.
+When World War II began, the airline continued to grow with the help of Pan Am, which owned 40% of the new Mexican airline and upgrade the fleet with DC-2s and Boeing 247s.
 Aeroméxico saw few changes for the next two decades.
-However, during the 1950s renovation began, and the airline took over various small competitor companies across the country, including Aerovías Guest (the second airline of the country at that time) that held the routes to Madrid and Paris.
+However, during the 1950s, renovation began, and the airline took over various small competitor companies across the country, including Aerovías Guest (the second airline of the country at that time) that held the routes to Madrid and Paris.
 Aeroméxico added aircraft including the Douglas DC-3 and its successor, the Douglas DC-4.

 1950s

 During the late 1950s, the Douglas DC-4s were replaced by some pressurized Douglas DC-6s and two Bristol Britannias (the first turboprop passenger aircraft in the fleet) and in 1958, services were inaugurated to Idlewild Airport (now JFK) using the Britannias.
 The Mexico City-New York route would prove profitable for "Aeronaves" and its North American competitors.
 The airline was nationalised in 1959.